dendibakh/perf-book/chapters/9-Optimizing-Computations/9-2 Loop Optimizations.md

 **Loop Interchange**.
 It is a process of exchanging the loop order of nested loops.
 The induction variable used in the inner loop switches to the outer loop, and vice versa. [@lst:Interchange] shows an example of interchanging nested loops for `i` and `j`.
 The major purpose of loop interchange is to perform sequential memory accesses to the elements of a multi-dimensional array.
 By following the order in which elements are laid out in memory, we can improve the spatial locality of memory accesses and make our code more cache-friendly (see [@sec:secCacheFriendly]).
 This transformation helps to eliminate memory bandwidth and memory latency bottlenecks.

+[TODO]: Loop Interchange is harder if the loops are not perfectly nested.

 Listing: Loop Interchange

 ~~~~ {#lst:Interchange .cpp}